emre/lightsteem/docs/gettingstarted.rst

     for op in history:
         print(op)

-It's the same for every api type and every call on appbase nodes.
+It's the same convention for every api type and every call on appbase nodes.

 .. important ::
     Since, api_type is set when the client instance is called, it is not thread-safe to share Client instances between threads.

 Optional parameters of Client